Why Private LLMs Matter Beyond Privacy

 Reading and Routing: Automated Intake

 Think of the first mile of any process: documents land in a shared mailbox, customer requests trickle into a ticketing queue, compliance reports pile up in PDF form.
-A private LLM can ingest that unstructured text, extract key fields, label each item, and send it to the correct downstream system.
+A private LLM can ingest that unstructured text, extract key fields, label each item, and send it to the correct data pipelines.
 The payoff is immediate: fewer manual triage steps, near-real-time response times, and cleaner data in the analytics pipeline.

 Synthesizing Knowledge: Instant Briefings

-After intake comes digestion.
-Executives rarely have time to read forty pages of legalese or technical jargon.
-Fine-tuned LLMs generate concise summaries, bullet-point risks, and even side-by-side comparisons in seconds.
 Analysts can then check the output instead of slogging through every paragraph, shaving hours off decision cycles while keeping the human in the loop for final validation.

 Language as Glue: Orchestrating Systems